na-na-hi/renget/archive/6wfys.md

 *and/or* Berserkyr ENB - This is an ENB designed around the NAT weather system + Lux and also looks incredible.
 I find this to have better performance than just NAT, but it still takes a bite out of your frames.
 Looks horribly oversaturated as of 1.2, and skin gets a bit plasticky as well.
 Consider 1.1.

 Azurite Weathers - More modern take on Cathedral weathers, an old standby that focused on environmental effects and fixing vanilla weirdness (horizon seam, broken fog, etc etc etc).
 This one looks very good and offers vanilla performance - the colors are good enough to use it without an ENB and using Community Shaders in my opinion, although many popular ENBs (Rudy's, Pi-Cho, etc) will have profiles for it.
+*note:* Azurite Weathers II, recently released, will have varying compatibility with old ENB presets designed around it.
+Just a heads up.

 *Honorable Mentions*